MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

 ## Pick a copula to calculate the joint distribution

-We now have our undelying marginal distributions for each set of assets.
+We now have our underlying marginal distributions for each set of assets.
 Now we have to somehow combine them to form a joint distribution.
 The easiest way would be to assume that they are independent of each other.
 We could write an independent copula like this:

 ``` py
 def independent_copula(u, v):